Representational Alignment Across Model Layers and Brain Regions with Multi-Level Optimal Transport: Results

 \textbf{Experimental Setup.} We analyze fMRI responses from the Natural Scenes Dataset (NSD; ~\citep{allen2022massive}), which contains recordings from 8 participants who each viewed up to 10,000 natural images.
 Of these, 4 subjects viewed the full set of 10,000 images three times, with 1,000 images shared across all participants.
 We focus on these 4 subjects and restrict our analysis to their responses to the shared 1,000 images, ensuring that alignment is evaluated on common stimuli.

-We target visual cortex regions (V1–V4), treating each region as a ``layer'' and individual voxels as ``neurons''.
-The visual cortex provides a strong testbed for hierarchical alignment because it is one of the best-characterized cortical systems: early areas (V1, V2) are known to encode low-level features such as orientation and contrast, while higher areas (V3, V4) encode progressively more complex shapes and object features~\citep{hubel1968receptive, pasupathy2001shape, desimone1987visual, desimone1984stimulus}.
+We target visual cortex regions (V1–V4, Lateral, Dorsal, Ventral), treating each region as a ``layer'' and individual voxels as ``neurons''.
+The visual cortex provides a strong testbed for multi-level alignment because it is one of the best-characterized cortical systems: early areas (V1, V2) are known to encode low-level features such as orientation and contrast, while higher areas (V3, V4) encode progressively more complex shapes and object features~\citep{hubel1968receptive, pasupathy2001shape, desimone1987visual, desimone1984stimulus}.
 This hierarchical progression is well-established across individuals, so correspondences between homologous regions are strongly expected.
-HOT is applied to align responses across subjects by generating transport maps between regions.
+MOT is applied to align responses across subjects by generating transport maps between regions.
 To evaluate alignment quality, we reconstruct held-out responses (20$\%$ validation split) and report correlations with ground-truth activity.
 We repeat this evaluation across 5 random train-validation splits to ensure robustness.

-\textbf{Results.} As shown in Tables~\ref{tab:vision} and~\ref{tab:vision_mean_std}, HOT achieves reconstruction scores comparable to pairwise OT, with only a marginal decrease in correlation.
-More importantly, Figures~\ref{fig:fmris} and~\ref{fig:fmris_all} show that the transport maps inferred by HOT recover the expected cross-subject correspondences: cortical regions in one subject consistently align to the same regions in another.
+\textbf{Results.} As shown in Tables~\ref{tab:vision} and~\ref{tab:vision_mean_std}, MOT achieves reconstruction scores comparable to pairwise OT, with only a marginal decrease in correlation.
+More importantly, Figures~\ref{fig:fmris} and~\ref{fig:fmris_all} show that the transport maps inferred by MOT recover the expected cross-subject correspondences: cortical regions in one subject consistently align to the same regions in another.
 In contrast, pairwise OT does not produce such structured mappings in any subject pair.
-This indicates that HOT’s global alignment scheme captures region-to-region correspondences that pairwise methods miss.
-To rule out the possibility that this effect stems from the OT optimization framework itself rather than from the layer-wise setup, we additionally perform pairwise linear predictivity optimization.
-As shown in Figure~\ref{fig:fmris_linearpredictivity}, the best-matching layers identified by linear predictivity also do not align corresponding regions, further confirming that the hierarchical alignment mechanism in HOT is critical for recovering robust and generalizable correspondences.
-Overall, these results demonstrate that HOT yields transport plans that are both interpretable and biologically meaningful, while maintaining reconstruction performance on par with baseline methods.
+This indicates that MOT’s global alignment scheme captures region-to-region correspondences that pairwise methods miss.
+We further assess pairwise linear predictivity and RSA, with the results as shown in Figures~\ref{fig:linearpredictivity_transport} and ~\ref{fig:rsa_transport}.
+The layers selected as best-matching by these approaches fail to align corresponding regions as well, reinforcing that the multi-level alignment mechanism in MOT is crucial for obtaining robust and generalizable correspondences.
+Overall, these results demonstrate that MOT yields transport plans that are both interpretable and biologically meaningful, while maintaining reconstruction performance on par with baseline methods.